 In addition, the University of Durham research project into infant sleep BASIS states that encouraging babies (especially those under 6 months) to sleep longer than is developmentally and biologically natural may increase the risk of SIDS.
 An unnaturally long and deep sleep is associated with SIDS risk, and the increased likelihood of sleeping alone only compounds this risk.

 Mosko et al (1998) Maternal proximity and infant CO2 environment during bedsharing and possible implications for SIDS research

 The Lullaby Trust Safer Sleep For Babies: A guide for parents

 4. It can negatively impact breastfeeding

-Important: Before I go any further with this, I want to let you know that I’m very aware of the fact that not all women are able to breastfeed for a great many reasons.
-I myself had a long and traumatic breastfeeding journey as I was physically unable to produce enough milk to exclusively breastfeed due to a long-term medical condition.
-I ended up combination-feeding Ursula approximately 70/30 formula/breast milk, so rest assured that there is absolutely NO JUDGEMENT from me towards women who cannot, or do not want to, breastfeed.
+Important: I want to let you know that I’m very aware that not all women are able to breastfeed for a great many reasons.
+I myself had a long and traumatic breastfeeding journey, as I was physically unable to produce enough milk due to a long-term medical condition.
+I ended up combination-feeding Ursula approximately 70/30 formula/breast milk, so rest assured there is absolutely NO JUDGEMENT from me towards women who cannot, or do not want to, breastfeed.
 This section is for women who either exclusively or partially breastfeed, so if that’s not you, move onto point 5 if you don’t want to risk feeling any difficult emotions surrounding infant feeding.